JojoFynn/Employee_Management_System_CRUD/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## The backend of this application

+The employee_backend_laravel.zip is added as a zip file to this repository.
+It contains the server side codes.
+When running the Angular application make sure to remove that zip file first before running it.

+To run the backend, unzip employee_backend_laravel.zip, delete the vendor folder, and run `composer install`.
+Then run `php artisan serve` in your terminal.